SamHuang0927/2024-06-new-scope-judging/README.md

 ## Recommendation
 Implement the missing functionality in the `NFTPositionManager.sol`, to allow users to manage the risk on their `NFTPosition`

+## Discussion

+**0xjuaan**

+@nevillehuang The main impact here is that if an admin sets the ltv of a collateral to zero, then users withdrawals from the NFTPositionManager will be DoS'd.
+If this is valid, shouldn't #166 be valid?
+Since 166 was invalidated since it required admins to perform actions that lead to issues.

-# Issue M-13: Liquidation fails to update the interest Rate when liquidation funds are sent to the treasury thus the next user uses an inflated index
+# Issue M-8: Liquidation fails to update the interest Rate when liquidation funds are sent to the treasury thus the next user uses an inflated index

 Source: https://github.com/sherlock-audit/2024-06-new-scope-judging/issues/401

 ## Found by
-A2-security, Bigsam, almurhasan, nfmelendez, trachev
+A2-security, Bigsam, almurhasan, dany.armstrong90, ether\_sky, nfmelendez, trachev
 ### Summary

 A bug exists in the Zerolend liquidation process where the interest rate is not updated before transferring liquidation funds to the treasury.
 This omission leads to an inflated index being used by the next user when performing subsequent actions such as deposits, withdrawals, or borrowing, similar to the previously reported bug in the withdrawal function.
 As a result, the next user may receive fewer shares or incur an incorrect debt due to the artificially high liquidity rate.